Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Geodesics of a particle around the Kerr-dS black hole

 with

 where $m^2$=1 and 0 for the massive and massless particles.
 Parameter $\lambda$ is the affine parameter.
 Energy $\mathcal{E}$ and axial angular momentum $\Phi$ of the test particle are two constants along each geodesic.
-For the photon with $m^2=0$, it is easy to find that the radii $r_{po}^{+}$ and $r_{po}^{-}$ of the circular co-rotating and counter-rotating photon orbits are given by
+For the photon with $m^2=0$, it is easy to find that the radii $r_{po}^{+}$ and $r_{po}^{-}$ of the circular corotating and counterrotating photon orbits are given by

 where